nophoria/QueTueDue/README.md

+# EXPERIMENTAL
+This is the **_experimental_** branch of QueTueDue, usually containing buggy and unfinished features.
+To get the latest, (mostly) stable release, head to the [main][https://Pigable08/QueTueDue/tree/main] branch of QueTueDue

 # QueTueDue
 QueTueDue is a simple To-Do app made with PyQt6 that features a toolbar, categories and a system tray icon for quick access to your next To-Do items.